Position

 What does a Child Support Officer do?

 A Child Support Officer plays a crucial role in ensuring that children receive the financial support they need.
 This position involves working with parents to establish and enforce child support agreements.
-The officer collects and reviews financial information, calculates support amounts, and ensures payments are made on time.
-They also communicate with legal and social service agencies to coordinate support efforts.
-This role requires strong organizational skills and a commitment to helping families.
+The officer collects and reviews financial information to determine the appropriate support amount.
+They also monitor payments and take action when payments are missed.
+This role requires strong communication skills and a commitment to helping families.

 View Child Support Officer jobs nearby